testingisdocumenting/webtau/webtau-docs/znai/groovy-standalone-runner/test-execution.md

 # Scenario discovery

-Webtau via CLI or Maven plugin supports a number of methods for specifying and discovering scenarios.
+WebTau via CLI or Maven plugin supports a number of methods for specifying and discovering scenarios.

 The simplest way is to list the scenario files explicitly: